Aerospace Engineering Department

-- a strong foundation beyond the undergraduate level in their chosen focus area as well as in mathematics, basic science, and engineering fundamentals, so they can solve current aerospace engineering problems;
+- A strong foundation beyond the undergraduate level in their chosen focus area as well as in mathematics, basic science, and engineering fundamentals, to be able to solve current aerospace engineering problems.

-- contemporary professional and lifelong learning skills to successfully compete for technical engineering positions in the local, national, and global engineering market and to advance in their current position or pursue doctoral studies;
+- Contemporary professional and lifelong learning skills to successfully compete for technical engineering positions in the local, national, and global engineering market, advance in their current position or pursue doctoral studies.

-- the ability to perform research and work independently to solve open-ended Aerospace Engineering problems.
+- Ability to perform research and work independently to solve open-ended aerospace engineering problems.